What is women’s car insurance?

 Insurers work out the cost of car insurance for both women and men based on a number of factors.
-These include things like the age and experience of the driver, the make of car, and how powerful it is.
+These include things like the age and experience of the driver, the make of the car, and how powerful it is.

-The one thing which insurers are NOT allowed to base their premium calculation on is gender.
+The one thing which insurers are NOT allowed to base their premium calculation is gender.
 After a ruling from the European Court of Justice (ECJ) in 2012, insurers are not able to offer cheaper rates for women drivers.

 Before this court ruling, women were often offered cheaper car insurance policies by certain insurers.
 This is because statistically, women drivers are at a lower risk of making a claim.

 What does the ECJ ruling mean for women drivers?

 The court ruling means that from December 2012, it became illegal for insurers to give preferential rates to drivers based on their gender.
 Many women found that the cost of their premiums went up.